ComradeCatilina/Stalker-Anomaly-Brotherhood/README.md

     DLTX adaptation will follow in the endphase

 - For the moment I recommend playing this mod without any other mods - at least none which would be in conflict.
-If you really want to use other mods, use this guide to make your own monkey patch.
+If you really want to use other mods, use this guide to make your own compatibility patch.

 - If you want to use other mods which use these three files, you have to include my mod too.
 You can do this by opening the concerned file with notepad++ and adding the required lines